tmneth/infinite-scroll-gallery/README.md

 - Explore page to browse photos from Flickr home page
 - Search functionality that lets users search photos by a specific tag
 - Infinite scroll to load more photos as the user scrolls down the page
-- Ability to save photos to favorites
-- Ability to remove photos from favorites
+- Ability to add/remove images to/from favourites
 - Favorites page to view saved photos (local browser storage is being used)
 - Loading spinner that indicates when new photos are being fetched
 - Proper responsive UI for all screens